 For convenience, we will call $\gamma$ to be a slope constant.

 \end{enumerate}

-\begin{rem} The rescaling parameter $\lambda$ is included in our discussion to make the later argument more flexible.
-By checking the rescaling properties of functionals, it is easy to see that if the above statement holds for one $\lambda$ then it holds for any other $\lambda$ with the same slope constant. \end{rem}
+\begin{rem} The rescaling parameter $\lambda$ is included in our discussion to make the following arguments more flexible.
+By checking the rescaling properties of functionals, it is easy to see that if the above statements hold for one $\lambda>0$ then they hold for any $\lambda>0$ with the same slope constant. \end{rem}

 \end{defn} For any special test configuration $(\mcZ^s, \mcQ^s, \mcL^s)$, its CM weight coincides with its $\bfD^\NA$ invariant, which coincides with the original Futaki invariant of the central fibre (as generalized by Ding-Tian):